cdotyone/mochaui/Docs/Core/Update.md

 	at this point.

 instance.updateClear - this is called when MUI.Content.update needs to clear the contents of
-	the childElement.
-The return result true/false will determine if the childElement is cleared by MUI.Content.update.
+	the container element.
+The return result true/false will determine if the container element is cleared by MUI.Content.update.

 instance.updateSetContent - this is called after a response has been received and the content of the
-	childElement needs to be updated.
-The return result true/false will determine if the childElement is updated by MUI.Content.update.
+	container element needs to be updated.
+The return result true/false will determine if the container element is updated by MUI.Content.update.

-instance.updateEnd - this is called after the childElement has been updated and the control,
+instance.updateEnd - this is called after the container element has been updated and the control,
 	window, or panel needs to be informed that the update was successful.
 The return result true/false will determine if control, window, or panel will be informed of the update.